Skip to content

 Create rules

-In order to lint and score models, dbt-score uses a set of rules that are applied to each model.
+In order to lint and score models or sources, dbt-score uses a set of rules that are applied to each item.
 A rule can pass or fail when it is run.
-Based on the severity of the rule, models are scored with the weighted average of the rules results.
+Based on the severity of the rule, items are scored with the weighted average of the rules results.
 Note that dbt-score comes bundled with a set of default rules.

 On top of the generic rules, it's possible to add your own rules.
 Two ways exist to create a new rule: